cgeo/cgeo/README.md

 ### Building with gradle

 Run `gradlew` from the root directory of the git repository.
 That will install the necessary build framework and display how to build cgeo. `gradlew assembleBasicDebug` might be a good start.
+Alternatively you can use "make" in Android Studio ("Build" => "Make Project")

+To be able to create an installable Android package (APK) you need to create a signing key first.
+In Android Studio go to "Build" => "Generate Signed Bundle & APK", select "APK" and follow the instructions.
+You will create a key storage and an project specific key.
+Enter path and access information to those in file cgeo/private.properties.

 ### Testing